Hefero/DiabloAttributeSelector/readme.txt

 with AutoHotkey installed (No need for admin rights)

 - Put the Desired Attribute in the "Word" field.
-Understand that this is a unique Word the Script will look for.
+Understand that this is the sentence the Script will look for.
 So if you want "Area Damage Reduction 20%", you can just set "Word" to "Area". and "Number" to "20".
 If you need